HL7/US-Core/input/pagecontent/medication-list.md

 #### Pharmacy FHIR Resources
 {:.no_toc}

-The FHIR specification defines 5 FHIR pharmacy resources concerned with the ordering, dispensing, administration, and recording of medications.
+The FHIR specification defines five FHIR pharmacy resources concerned with the ordering, dispensing, administration, and recording of medications.
 This guide documents accessing a patient's medications using the following three resources:

   - [Medication]\:  Represents the medication itself
   - [MedicationRequest]\: An order or request for the supply of the medication and the instructions for administration of the medication to a patient, and patient reported medications.